2.10 Provisions, contingent liabilities and contingent assets

 • Level 3: inputs for the asset or liability that are not based on observable market data (unobservable inputs) that the Company can access at measurement date

-The Company's EIR methodology, recognises interest income / expense using a rate of return that represents the best estimate of a constant rate of return over the expected behavioural life of loans given / taken and recognises the effect of potentially different interest rates at various stages and other characteristics of the financial instruments.
+The Company's EIR methodology, recognises interest income / expense using a rate of return that represents the best estimate of a constant rate of return over the expected behavioral life of loans given / taken and recognises the effect of potentially different interest rates at various stages and other characteristics of the financial instruments.

+The Company operates in a regulatory and legal environment that, by nature, has a heightened element of litigation risk inherent to its operations.
+As a result, it is involved in various litigation, arbitration and regulatory investigations and proceedings in the ordinary course of the Company's business.
 When the Company can reliably measure the outflow of economic benefits in relation to a specific case and considers such outflows to be probable, the Company records a provision against the case.
 Where the probability of outflow is considered to be remote, or probable, but a reliable estimate cannot be made, a contingent liability is disclosed.

 Given the subjectivity and uncertainty of determining the probability and amount of losses, the Company takes into account a number of factors including legal advice, the stage of the matter and historical evidence from similar incidents.
 Significant judgement is required to conclude on these estimates.

 Estimating fair value for share based payment requires determination of the most appropriate valuation model.
 The estimate also requires determination of the most appropriate inputs to the valuation model including the expected life of the option, volatility and dividend yield and making assumptions about them.
-The assumptions
+The assumptions and models used for estimating fair value for share based payments transactions are discussed in note 43 "Employee stock option plan" (ESOP).

 The cost of the defined benefit plans and the present value of the defined benefit obligation are based on actuarial valuation using the projected unit credit method.
 An actuarial valuation involves making various assumptions that may differ from actual developments in the future.
 These include the determination of the discount rate, future salary increases and mortality rates.
 Due to the complexities involved in the valuation and its long-term nature, a defined benefit obligation is highly sensitive to changes in these assumptions.
 All assumptions are reviewed at each reporting date.

-3.9 LEASES
+3.9 Leases

-Ind AS 116 defines a lease term as the non-cancellable period for which the lessee has the right-to-use an underlying asset including optional periods, when an entity is reasonably certain to exercise an option to extend (or not to terminate) a lease.
+Ind AS 116 defines a lease term as the non-cancellable period for which the lessee has the right to use an underlying asset including optional periods, when an entity is reasonably certain to exercise an option to extend (or not to terminate) a lease.
 The Company consider all relevant facts and circumstances that create an economic incentive for the lessee to exercise the option when determining the lease term.
 The option to extend the lease term are included in the lease term, if it is reasonably certain that the lessee will exercise the option.
 The Company reassess the option when significant events or changes in circumstances occur that are within the control of the lessee.

 Note (a):

 The Company has entered into an official partner agreement.
-In terms of this agreement, a bank guarantee has been issued for securing
+In terms of this agreement, a bank guarantee has been issued for securing the Company's obligation to make rights fees as well as performance of other obligations.

 Note (b):